ZuowenWang0000/Understanding-Non-Robust-Feature-Disentanglement-and-Flaws-of-the-Current-Supervised-Learning-Para/tensorflow_code/README.md

 CIFAR-10, CIFAR-100, SVHN, imageNet

 **Supported architectures:**

-Resnet-8, 18, 34 (in file resnet.py) & Resnet-50 (in file resnet50.py)
+Resnet-8, 18, 34 (in file `resnet.py`) & Resnet-50 (in file `resnet50.py`)

 Different training options are included in the folder `train_configs` A template is annotated below.
 Please keep the default values if not mentioned in the comment.
-Some the parameters are irrelevant for our experiments in this work.
+Some of the parameters are irrelevant for our experiments in this work.

 ```
 {